top of page

 2019 - Art for Social Change, Incinerator Gallery, Melbourne, Australia

-2019 - Modify Prospect, COMA gallery, Darlinghurst, Australia
+2019 - Modify Prospect, COMA Gallery, Darlinghurst, Australia

 2018 - Churchie Emerging Artist Prize, QUT, Brisbane, Australia